Raj & DK

 Raj Nidimoru and Krishna Dasarakothapalli, collectively credited as Raj & DK, are an Indian filmmaker duo known for their work as writers, directors, and producers in Hindi cinema.
-They are noted for creating, directing, and producing the Hindi-language thriller series The Family Man (Indian TV series) (2019–present), Farzi (2023), and Citadel: Honey Bunny for Amazon Prime Video, as well as the Hindi-language crime comedy series Guns & Gulaabs (2023) for Netflix.
+They are noted for creating, directing, and producing the Hindi-language thriller series The Family Man (2019–present), Farzi (2023), and Citadel: Honey Bunny for Amazon Prime Video, as well as the Hindi-language crime comedy series Guns & Gulaabs (2023) for Netflix.

-They have also directed the films 99 (2009), Shor in the City (2011), Go Goa Gone (2013), Happy Ending (2014) and A Gentleman (2017), and written the film Stree (2018).
+They have also directed the films 99 (2009), Shor in the City (2011), Go Goa Gone (2013), Happy Ending (2014) and A Gentleman (2017), and written Stree (2018).

 Early life

-Raj Nidimoru and Krishna D.K. were born and brought up in Tirupati and Chittoor, Andhra Pradesh, respectively, into Telugu families.
+Raj Nidimoru and Krishna Dasarakothapalli (DK) were born and brought up in Tirupati and Chittoor, Andhra Pradesh, respectively, into Telugu families.
 They both graduated from SVU College of Engineering, where they met each other.
 After graduation, they emigrated to the United States to pursue a career in software engineering.

 Career

 Raj & DK worked on the short Shaadi.com (2002) before working on the English-language feature film Flavors (2003) about Indian immigrants.
 Their first Hindi feature film, 99, was an original crime-comic-thriller-historical-fiction set in Mumbai and Delhi.
 The New York Times called it "funny, inventive, refreshing"; Box Office magazine (USA) acclaimed that the film "sets new standards in Hindi cinema!"; and a number of Indian publications gave it four star reviews.
 Rediff.com gave the film 4 stars and told the viewers that "they will leave the theater laughing and entertained".
 Indiatimes gave it 3.5 stars.